netanoir/free-jazz/readme.md

 6. have a nice chat and communication with me about those changes.
 7. celebrate the contribution!

-### Develop in depth
+### Develop from scratch
 After installing the prerequisites, follow the following steps:
 1. open terminal
-2. navigate to free-jazz directory `cd ../free-jazz`
+2. create free-jazz directory `mkdir free-jazz`
+3. track changes `git init `
-3. open project directory in text editor (if using VS code, create and us terminal shell command `code .`)
+4. open project directory in text editor (if using VS code, create and us terminal shell command `code .`)
-4. add/edit your code
+5. add/edit your code
-5. open new terminal tab
+6. open new terminal tab
-6. start local server `python -m SimpleHTTPServer 8000`
+7. start local server `python -m SimpleHTTPServer 8000`
-7. open browser and navigate to `localhost:8000` to view your code additions/edits
+8. open browser and navigate to `localhost:8000` to view your code additions/edits
+8. when ready to publish repository, open github desktop app > add existing repository > navigate to free-jazz directory in finder
-8. when ready to publish, add new files `git add .`, commit changes `git commit -m "my changes"`, and add to repository `git push`
+9. add new files `git add .`, commit changes `git commit -m "my changes"`, and add to repository `git push`

 <!-- Notes about the deployment -->
 ### Deployment